innovation stage gate process

 What is the Innovation Stage Gate Process?

 Originally developed for product development, the model is now widely used across industries to evaluate technologies, business models, and strategic initiatives.
-It helps teams manage risk, prioritize high-potential ideas, and align innovation efforts with available resources and business strategy.
+It helps organizations:

-Because of its flexibility, the innovation stage gate process works for both incremental improvements and disruptive innovation.
-It also complements agile and design thinking by adding structure and clear decision points.
+Because of its flexibility, the innovation stage gate process supports both incremental improvements and disruptive innovation.
+It also complements agile and design thinking by introducing clear governance, measurable milestones, and transparent decision points.

-Leadership teams benefit from clear metrics, milestone tracking, and a more transparent view of pipeline performance.
-Next, we’ll break down each stage and gate in detail to show how this process delivers real value at every step.
+Leadership teams benefit from defined metrics, milestone tracking, and a clearer view of pipeline performance.
+Next, we’ll break down each stage and gate in detail to show how this process delivers measurable value at every step.

 The Stage Gate Process of Innovation: How the Gates Work